Skip to contents

 label

-Optional.
-A list of character vectors specifying the names of treatment factors and factor levels.
+A optional list of strings specifying the names of treatment factors and factor levels.
 Each vector in the list represents a treatment factor, where the name of the vector specifies the name of the factor, and the values in the vector are the labels for that factor's levels.
 If not provided, factors and levels for one and two treatment factors are labeled as list(trt = c("1", "2", ...)) and list(facA = c("1", "2", ...), facB = c("1", "2", ...)), respectively.

 replicates